kswann-mck/udacity_cpp_capstone/README.md

     - [x] All class members that are set to argument values are initialized through member initialization lists.
       - Example can be seen in the `Player` constructor in [player.h](src/player.h)
 - Classes abstract implementation details from their interfaces.
-    - All class member functions document their effects, either through function names, comments, or formal documentation.
+    - [x] All class member functions document their effects, either through function names, comments, or formal documentation.
 Member functions do not change program state in undocumented ways.
+      - See [terrain.cpp](src/terrain.cpp) as an example.
 - Classes encapsulate behavior.
-    - Appropriate data and functions are grouped into classes.
+    - [x] Appropriate data and functions are grouped into classes.
 Member data that is subject to an invariant is hidden from the user.
 State is accessed via member functions.
+      - See [terrain.h](src/terrain.h) and [terrain.cpp](src/terrain.cpp) for an example.
 - Classes follow an appropriate inheritance hierarchy.
     - Inheritance hierarchies are logical.
 Composition is used instead of inheritance when appropriate.
 Abstract classes are composed of pure virtual functions.
 Override functions are specified.
 - Overloaded functions allow the same function to operate on different parameters.